Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Degeneration formula -- cycle version

-It's clear that this defines an $R_{\sim,\A^{k+1}}^P$-invariant line bundle on $\A^{k+1}$ and thus a line bundle on $U_k$.
+It's clear that this defines an $R_{\sim,\A^{k+1}}^P$-invariant line bundle on $(\A^{k+1})^P$ and thus a line bundle on $U_k$.
 One can check that these data actually define line bundles with sections $(L_\theta,s_\theta)$ on $\fC^P$ satisfying the properties stated in the proposition.
 Note that $\Ou(H_i)$ is trivial as a line bundle on $\A^{k+1}$.
 But written in this way, it is clear how one can glue those data together to form a global line bundle. \end{proof}

-Now we assume furthermore that $\pi: X\rar \A^1$ is a family of \emph{projective} Deligne-Mumford stacks, with $c: X\rar \uX$ the coarse moduli space, and $\E, H$ a fixed polarization.
+Now we assume furthermore that $\pi: X\rar \A^1$ is a family of \emph{projective} Deligne--Mumford stacks, with $c: X\rar \uX$ the coarse moduli space, and $\E, H$ a fixed polarization.
 Let $P: K(X)\rar \Z$ be a group homomorphism such that the associated Hilbert polynomial $P(H^{\otimes v})$ has degree $\leq 1$.
 Let $\cV$ be a vector bundle of finite rank on $X$.

 In previous sections we have defined the Quot-stack $\fQuot_{\fX/\fC}^{\cV,P}$ parameterizing stable quotients on the universal family $\fX\rar \fC$, with Hilbert homomorphism $P$.
-This is a proper Deligne-Mumford stack over $\A^1$ by results of Section 5.
+This is a proper Deligne--Mumford stack over $\A^1$ by results of Section 5.
 One has the map to the base $\fQuot_{\fX/\fC}^{\cV,P} \rar \fC^P$, defined by the usual map to the base and the weight assignments induced by the stable quotients.